YasamanKarimArabgard/YasamanKarimArabgard/README.md

 # Creative Developer 👩‍💻

-●Hello!
+Hello!
 I'm Yasaman Arabgard, a developer with experience in both front-end and back-end design.
 I started my journey in the colorful world of CSS and JavaScript and later delved into C# and .NET.
 I love challenges and solving complex puzzles, and working with data and SQL feels like an art to me.
 I’m always looking to learn and grow, and I hope we can connect on this exciting journey!

 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/csharp/csharp-original.svg" title="React" alt="React" width="40" height="40"/>&nbsp;